-The Miners had 13 children – John Miner, Mary Jane Alderman, David Miner, Samuel Miner, Albert Miner, Lucy Ann Kincaid, Cornelius Miner, Andrew Miner, William Henry Miner and Ella Guessman, and three others who are not yet identified.
+The Miners produced a baker's dozen of children – John Miner, Mary Jane Alderman, David Miner, Samuel Miner, Albert Miner, Lucy Ann Kincaid, Cornelius Miner, Andrew Miner, William Henry Miner and Ella Guessman, and three others who are not yet identified.

 At some point, Joseph migrated to Champion, near Warren, Trumbull County, where he built "a two room log cabin … on the hill in what is now known as Meadowbrook," said an article in the Warren (OH) Tribune Chronicle, written more than a century later (in 1939).
 He owned about 50 acres of land, which a neighbor once called "not the best land but fairly good land."

 As an occupation, Joseph worked as a carpenter.
 When the federal census was taken in 1850, the family name was spelled "Miner."

 It’s possible the Minors were members of the German & Reformed Lutheran Church at Southington.
 According to a published cemetery index, "This graveyard adjoining the German … church was laid out about the time the church was built in 1837.
 The church was disbanded in 1929 but the cemetery is still intact."
 In fact, the cemetery is where Joseph (presumably), his wife Elizabeth and brother Jacob are buried.